O Come, All Ye Faithful: Text

 The version published by Wade consisted of four Latin verses.
 Later in the 18th century, the French Catholic priest Jean-François-Étienne Borderies wrote an additional three verses in Latin.
 Another anonymous Latin verse is rarely printed.

 The text has been translated innumerable times into English.
 The most common version today is a combination of one of Frederick Oakeley's translations of the original four verses, and William Thomas Brooke's translation of the three additional verses.
 It was first published in Murray's Hymnal in 1852.
 Oakeley originally titled the song "Ye Faithful, approach ye" when it was sung at his Margaret Chapel in Marylebone (London), before it was altered to its current form.
-The song was sometimes referred to as the "Portuguese Hymn" after the Duke of Leeds, in 1795, heard a version of it sung at the Portuguese embassy in London.
-McKim and Randell nonetheless argue for Wade's authorship of the most popular English language version.
+The song was sometimes referred to as the "Portuguese Hymn" after the Duke of Leeds, in 1795, heard a version of it sung at the Portuguese embassy in London, now Our Lady of the Assumption and St Gregory, Warwick Street.
+McKim and Randell nonetheless argue for Wade's authorship of the most popular English-language version.
 Bennett Zon offers limited support for that argument, although he also suggests that the author may instead have been someone known to Wade.

 Tune

-Besides John Francis Wade, the tune has been attributed to several musicians, from John Reading and his son, to Handel, and even the German composer Gluck.
-The Portuguese composer Marcos Portugal or King John IV of Portugal have also been credited.
+Besides John Francis Wade, the tune has been attributed to several musicians, from John Reading and his son, to Handel, and even the German composer Christoph Willibald Gluck.
+The Portuguese composer Marcos Portugal as well as King John IV of Portugal have also been credited.
 Thomas Arne, whom Wade knew, is another possible composer.
 There are several similar musical themes written around that time, though it can be hard to determine whether these were written in imitation of the hymn, whether the hymn was based on them, or whether they are totally unconnected.

 Published versions

 The hymn was first published by John Francis Wade in his collection Cantus Diversi (1751), with four Latin verses, and music set in the traditional square notation used for medieval liturgical music.
+This version is in triple meter, contrary to modern versions.
 It was published again in the 1760 edition of Evening Offices of the Church.
 It also appeared in Samuel Webbe's An Essay on the Church Plain Chant (1782).

 The hymn tune also made its way to the Sacred Harp tradition, appearing as "Hither Ye Faithful, Haste with Songs of Triumph" in an 1860 collection.

 With "Herbei, o ihr Gläub'gen" a German translation of the Latin text was published in 1823 by Friedrich Heinrich Ranke.

 Lyrics

-These are the original four Latin verses as published by Wade, along with their English translation by Frederick Oakeley.
+These are the original four Latin verses as published by Wade, along with a literal translation and their metrical English translation by Frederick Oakeley.

-These are the additional Latin verses composed in the 18th century, with English prose translations, not from Oakeley:
+These are the additional Latin verses composed in the 18th century.
+These verses have translations by William Thomas Brooke: